sph-huynh/case-studies-eleventy/src/posts/mvp-ux-uplift-for-website.md

 whatstatement: ''
 featureimage: uploads/1-homepage.png
 allcontent:
-- title: ''
-  subtitle: Why usability testing?
-Why investment decision makers?
-  textcontent: "<p>We knew that the website did not effectively target donors (content-wise),
-    but we also knew that the website's language was full of jargon and difficult to understand.
-Due to the lack of time, I had to find speedier ways to identify the MVP changes: <em>what value we needed to show</em>? <em>what about the website was hard to understand?</em></p>"
 - title: "<p>Approach</p>"
   textcontent: "<p>Due to the very short amount of time, I had to pick and choose
     the activities that would give me the most ROI.
 First, I looked to understand